jframnp/BotZap/README.md

 ## Getting started

-* Dependency
+* Dependencias
+  - Selenium
-  - Ruby
+  - Tkinter
-  - Rails
+  - WebDriver

 * To create and build your database accord of the project.
-  - rake db:create db:migrate
+  - git clone

 * To create the previous files to use on the project, on the database.
   - rake db:seed